Constitution & By-Laws of the United Gambians Association

 7.1 The composition of the Executive committee is as follows:

 7.2 All Executive Members shall perform voluntary services and shall not be entitled to any form of Compensation.

 THE FUNCTIONS OF THE EXECUTIVE COMMITTEE

-- To fulfil the functions and responsibilities assigned to them by the association.
+To fulfill the functions and responsibilities assigned to them by the association.

 The President is the chief executive of the Association.
 He/She shall have powers of decision making on behalf of the association within the guidelines of these by-laws and the constitution.

 To preside over the Association’s general meetings.

 Represents the association in other meetings.